zachmiland11/cloud-run-mcp/README.md

    ```
    This will create a local proxy on port 8080 that forwards requests to the remote MCP server and injects your identity.

-5. Update the MCP configuration file of your MCP client with the following, replace the URL with the URL of the deployed service:
+5. Update the MCP configuration file of your MCP client with the following:

    ```json
     {